 and The Exorcism of Emily Rose in 2005.

-anything but the Soviet way.”
-Governments--both those who supported communism
+hope in anything but the Soviet way.”
+Governments--both those who supported

-and those opposed to it--have perceived benefits in aligning the peace symbol
+communism and those opposed to it--have perceived benefits in aligning the peace

-with communist ideology.
-For people like Bertrand Russell, the author of the
+symbol with communist ideology.
+For people like Bertrand Russell, the author of

 The confusion about what the

 modern day peace symbol means is further clouded by the

 founder of the Church of Satan, Anton LaVey.
 LaVey used the symbol as the

 Rudolf Koch's Book of Signs explains the downward pointed fork represents